The Propagator Matrix Reloaded: Tree-level propagators

 \subsection{The finite temperature path integral}

-The reason why we choose to perform the calculations at finite temperature is because it is not very clear what is the functional form of $\bra*{q_4}\ket{\psi(t_0)}$ without assuming the theory to be free.
-However, it is rather straightforward to define the finite temperature density matrix in terms of a path integral.
-We just have to note that the usual Gibbs state (where $\beta$ is the inverse temperature and $H$ is the Hamiltonian and we have ignored the normalisation):
+The finite temperature density matrix is a particularly simple state to construct at any time and without assuming the theory to be free.
+This is because it is straightforward to convert it to a path integral.
+We just have to note that the usual Gibbs state (where $\beta$ is the inverse temperature, $H$ is the Hamiltonian and we have ignored the normalisation as its only role is to cancel the vacuum bubbles):

 can be written as a time evolution, albeit in an imaginary direction,

 where, for a time dependent Hamiltonian, we should evaluate it at time $t_0$.
 This can be readily converted to a Euclidean path integral.